-These delicious cauliflower steaks are so good you won’t even miss the meat!
+This delicious Roasted Cauliflower with Parmesan Polenta is so good you won't even miss the meat!

 "Hmmm..."
 It was a polite "hmmm..." but, after 40 years of marriage, I could hear the dubiousness (is that a word?) in his voice.

 It definitely wasn't the response I would have gotten, if I'd said "Steak and Potato Arugula Salad" or "Sugar Seared Salmon" or "Pork Tenderloin and Cashew Stir Fry" or"Italian Meatballs and Marinara" or a zillion other things I make.

 I know this man.
 After all these years, we think each other's thoughts, read each other's mind, anticipate each other's needs, laugh at each other's dumb jokes, wipe away each other's tears and call each other out when necessary (I need that more than he does).
 Yes, I knew right away, he wasn't thrilled with the idea of "cauliflower steaks".
 Until he took the first couple of bites.

 Yes, we have been married 40 years, but I have to admit I was shocked when he said, "This is amazing!" and even more shocked, after he cleaned up the last little speck of polenta, when he said "This is one of my favorite dinners, ever!
 You can make it anytime.
 You HAVE to share this on the blog!"

 Like I said, that was a year ago and somehow, time just slipped away.
 Winter came and went, and before I knew it, I was into asparagus, strawberries and fresh corn.
 I have so many ideas